FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiCommands.md

     m_drivetrain.setDefaultCommand(getArcadeDriveCommand());

+## Instant Commands
+An *Instant Command* works similarly to a regular command except that there is no `execute()` method and the `isFinished()` method always returns TRUE.
+The purpose of Instant Commands commands is to quickly alter some robot state such as activating, deactivating, resetting, or initializing a subsystem.
+Instant Commands are used quite often.

 ## Command Groups
 Simple commands can be composed into [Command Groups](https://docs.wpilib.org/en/latest/docs/software/commandbased/command-groups.html) to accomplish more-complicated tasks.
 There are several ways in which Command Groups can be composed, as shown the documentation.
 We'll look at a full example of a **Sequential** Command Group from the Romi sample code.